 Based on previous experience, the biggest hurdle to successful reproducibility is the setup and installation of the necessary libraries and dependencies.
 Authors are therefore encouraged to prepare a virtual machine (VM) image including their artifact (if possible) and to make it available via HTTP throughout the evaluation process (and, ideally, afterwards).
 As the basis of the VM image, please choose commonly-used OS versions that have been tested with the virtual machine software and that evaluators are likely to be accustomed to.
 We encourage authors to use VirtualBox (https://www.virtualbox.org) and save the VM image as an Open Virtual Appliance (OVA) file.
 To facilitate the preparation of the VM, we suggest using the VM images available at https://www.osboxes.org/.

-The submission website will be available to authors of accepted and shepherded papers when paper decisions are made (on or about August 6, 2021).
+The submission website will be available to authors of accepted and shepherded papers when paper decisions are The submission website is available to authors of accepted and shepherded papers at the following link: https://www.softconf.com/l/ae2021/.

 When submitting an artifact for evaluation, please provide a document (e.g., a PDF, HTML, or text file) with instructions on how to use the artifact to reproduce the results in the paper.
 The document should include a link to the virtual machine image and a description of key configuration parameters for the virtual machine (RAM, number of cores, etc.), as well as the host platform on which you prepared and tested your VM image.